KainyZafari-EhB/climberspeak1.0/README.md

 ### 🧗 Community Hub
 Stay in the loop with what's happening in your local scene.
+-   **Forum & Discussions**: A space for climbers to share tips, ask questions, and comment on threads.
 -   **News Feed**: Curated articles on local send reports, gym openings, and gear reviews.
 -   **Announcements**: Critical updates on crag access, closures, and community meetings.